 BalrogsThe original edition contained a whole page on balrogs that got excised after the Tolkien estate warned TSR off of their intellectual property.
 There's a lot of stuff on that page.
 Is it really interesting?
 Nope.
 Not to me anyway.
 It's about how magic works against a balrog, or doesn't; how the balrog fits into the evil chain of command; all the special abilities of a balrog; etc.

 Of note, I suppose, is this continuing notion that PCs can be anything.
 "Players wishing to begin as a Balrog would have to start as let us say a 'young one'" (8 of the original printing).

 Humorous MinotaursGary, for me, is at his best when he is more lighthearted.
 I enjoyed this bit of text.
 "Minotaurs: The Minotaur is classically a bull-headed man (and all of us who have debated rules are well acquainted with such)" (15).

 Martian Monsters/Collaborative MonstersReferences are occasionally made to Edgar Rice Burroughs' Barsoom (Mars), as a setting for D&D. I dig that some nod was made early on to sword & planet fiction.
 (Note his reference to John Carter of Mars stories in the intro to Volume 1.)
-Here is one such reference, with an interesting note attached from this volume.
+Here is one such reference:

 "Large Insects or Animals: This category includes giant ants and prehistoric monsters.
 Armor Class can be anything from 8 to 2.
 Hit Dice should range from 2 to anywhere near 20, let us say, for a Tyrannosaurus rex.
 Also included in this group are the optionally usable "Martian" animals such as Apts, Banths, Thoats, etc. If the referee is not personally familiar with the various monsters included in this category, the participants of the campaign can be polled to decide all characteristics" (20).